Skip to content

 Ben Tirran (The Goet) — common questions

-Ben Tirran (The Goet) is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 789m of ascent and takes most walkers 5-8 hours.
-Terrain: Engineered zig-zags above the Clova Hotel give a clean start, but once above the Loch Brandy rim the going is across rough peat hag and tussocky heather all the way to the summit.
+Ben Tirran (The Goet) carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 16km, 789m of ascent and a 5-8 hour day on the standard route.
+Underfoot: Engineered zig-zags above the Clova Hotel give a clean start, but once above the Loch Brandy rim the going is across rough peat hag and tussocky heather all the way to the summit.

 Where do I park for Ben Tirran (The Goet)?